-- Slide provides no protection, but lets you get to the Home screen quickly. - Face Unlock lets you unlock your tablet by looking at it.
+- Slide provides no protection, but lets you get to the Home screen quickly, or open Camera and start taking pictures immediately. - Face Unlock lets you unlock your phone by looking at it.
 This is the least secure lock option.

-TIP: Face Unlock lets you unlock your tablet by looking at the screen.
+TIP: Face Unlock lets you unlock your phone by looking at the screen.
 After you set it up, look under Settings > Personal > Security for two additional settings: Improve face matching and Liveness check.
 Use these to make Face Unlock more reliable and secure.

-- Pattern lets you draw a simple pattern with your finger to unlock the tablet.
+- Pattern lets you draw a simple pattern with your finger to unlock the phone.
 This is slightly more secure than Face Unlock. - PIN requires four or more numbers.
 Longer PINs tend to be more secure. - Password requires four or more letters or numbers.
 This is the most secure option, as long as you create a strong password.